John Lear

-John Olsen Lear (December 3, 1942 – March 29, 2022), son of Learjet magnate Bill Lear, was an aviator who set multiple records, later flying cargo planes for the CIA during the Vietnam era.

-In the 1980s, Lear began espousing conspiracy theories of alien collusion with secret governmental forces.
-In the second half of the 1980s, Lear was "probably the most influential source" of UFO conspiracy theories.
+John Olsen Lear (December 3, 1942 – March 29, 2022) was an American aviator and UFO conspiracy theorist.
+A son of Learjet magnate Bill Lear, Lear set multiple records, later flying cargo planes for the CIA during the Vietnam era.
+In the 1980s, he began speaking of alien collusion with secret governmental forces, and in the second half of the decade, Lear was "probably the most influential source" of UFO conspiracies.

 Early life

 John Olsen Lear was born on December 3, 1942, to industrialist and future Learjet founder Bill Lear and his wife Moya Marie Olsen Lear.
 He was named after his maternal grandfather, famous comedian John Olsen.
 His second and third birthday parties were covered in the "Society" page of an Ohio paper.

 Lear graduated from the Institut Le Rosey boarding school in Switzerland and attended Wichita State University.